|

 was simply an adopted mantel.

-He later remarked when being interviewed by James Mossman on a BBC Panorama programme in 1968 that,
+later remarked when being interviewed by James Mossman on a BBC Panorama programme in 1968 that, “I exhausted every

-putting them across.
-Dressed in his black shirt, he remained a socialist through it all, speaking for Britain and the British
+for putting them across.
+Dressed in his black shirt, he remained a socialist through it all, speaking for Britain and

-working man.
-It also explains the fact that British fascism under Mosley’s leadership was not a right-wing movement
+the British working man.
+It also explains the fact that British fascism under Mosley’s leadership was not a right-wing

-longer years of Union Movement, Mosley the socialist from the old Labour Party shone through like a golden thread of honourable
+Union Movement, Mosley the socialist from the old Labour Party shone through like a golden thread of honourable consistency,

-consistency, never losing sight of that noble purpose coming back from the trenches with the ‘war generation’.
+never losing sight of that noble purpose coming back from the trenches with the ‘war generation’.
+The sacrifice

 If you want to obsess with the fascist phase of Mosley’s career then do so ... but with one stipulation of understanding.